-The cable system is a common place for find issues that will cause poor shifting.
-Friction along the shift cable will not allow consistent movement of the derailleur as the cable is pulled and released at the shifter.
+The cable system is a common place to find issues that will cause poor shifting.
+Friction along the shift cable prevents consistent movement of the derailleur as the cable is pulled and released at the shifter.

 Dirt and grit can work their way inside the housing.
 This creates friction along the system, which will slow the shifting both directions.
 If there is rust, replace the cable.

 Also inspect outside of the housing, especially at the ends.
-Bend housing or bend caps will causes excessive friction.
+Bent housing or bent caps will cause excessive friction.
 Here again replacement of the housing and the cable is the best option.

 An often overlook place for friction is the bottom bracket cable guides.
 Bare cables may pass under the shell and this contact is not easily seen.
 If the guides get dirty it will act to slow the cable passage.